Short Bio

 Longer Bio

 Curreri holds an MFA from the California College of the Arts, a BFA from The School of the Museum of Fine Arts, Boston, and a BA from Tufts University in Sociology and Peace & Justice Studies.
-She is a member of the Department of Art faculty at the University of New Mexico.
-Curreri is represented by Romer Young Gallery in San Francisco, California.
+She is a faculty member in the Department of Art at the University of New Mexico.
+Her work is represented by Romer Young Gallery in San Francisco, California.

 Recent & Selected Press